saeedmzr/crypto_assessment/README.md

 ## Crypto simple project

-This repository contains the source code for ordering crypto currency and check price of some currencies.
+This repository contains the source code for ordering crypto currencies and check price of some currencies.

 ## Features
 - **User Authentication**